-Plantain Lasagna, a sweet and savory version of lasagna, made with sweet plantains, beef, and cheese.
+Plantain Lasagna is a sweet and savory version of lasagna, made with sweet plantains, beef, and cheese.
 It’s perfect for a special occasion or a weeknight dinner.
 Give it a try; you’ll love it!

-If you want to switch up your traditional lasagna recipe, try replacing your lasagna noodles with sweet plantains, it will result in a delicious Plantain Lasagna.
+If you want to switch up your traditional lasagna recipe, try replacing your lasagna noodles with sweet plantains, resulting in a delicious Sweet Plantain Lasagna.

-- Green Peel: they are not ripe yet and have a green peel.
+- Green plantains are not ripe yet and have a green peel.
 At this point, they are firm and not sweet.

-- Yellow Peel: they are ripe and have a mild sweet taste to them.
+- Yellow plantains are ripe and have a mild sweet taste to them.

-- Black Peel: they are at the peak of the ripeness and usually super sweet and soft to the touch.
+- Black peel plantains are at the peak of their ripeness and are usually super sweet and soft to the touch.
 Mostly used in desserts.

 - ground beef